 The “traditional” filling for taiyaki is red bean puree.
 It’s created using sweet adzuki beans, which make an excellent sweet and sugary combination.

 It’s produced by melting sugar into cooked red beans in a pot until a glossy paste develops.

 For a more Westernized/American variant of this wonderful dessert, some folks choose to use Nutella.
-Though you will need a Vegan replacement for Nutella in this recipe, Nutella does not require any extra prep if you do use it.
+Though you will need a Vegan replacement for Nutella in this recipe, it does not require any extra prep if you use it.
 Simply place it as a filler in the fish, and it will dissolve into delicious bliss.